DFHack/dfhack/docs/dev/Lua API.rst

 * ``textarea:clearHistory()``

-    Clear undo/redo history of the widget.
+    Clears undo/redo history of the widget.

 Functionality
 -------------